garcian2/ListenUp/README.md

 # ListenUp- Exposing Android's Microphone Vulnerabilities

-Is it possible to manipulate a user’s microphone data like many people think is happening on Instagram and Facebook?
+Are they listening?
+A question that has been continually asked, but never really demonstrated.

-Yes, this project shows just one implementation in the form of a live proof of concept application to understand how something like this actually works with built in functionalities, and can even work without wifi connectivity.
+This project shows exactly how it is possible for a mobile application to decipher and listen to you even when your phone is locked...

 ### Specifications